7clouds-terraform-modules/terraform-aws-cognito-user-group/README.md

   USER_GROUP_ATTRIBUTES_LIST = [
     {
-        name         = "Place your group name here" # required description  = "Place your description here" # might be null precedence   = Must be number or null role_arn     = "Place your role arn for this group here" # might be null }
+        name         = "Place your group name here" # required description  = "Place your description here" # can be null precedence   = Must be number or null role_arn     = "Place your role arn for this group here" # can be null }
   ]
 ```